Automotive paint: Chemistry

-Modern car paint is typically a made from acrylic-polyurethane hybrid dispersions, which are a combination of two different plastics.
+Modern car paint is typically made from acrylic-polyurethane hybrid dispersions, which are a combination of two different plastics.
 They were developed during the 1970's and 80's as a water-soluble replacement for enamel paints, following health concerns over their high VOC content.
 Acrylic is less expensive and can hold more pigment, but has poor scratch resistance, whereas polyurethanes are harder but more costly.
 Combining both types gives a material which can contain a lot of color and be hard-wearing.
 Simply mixing the materials is not sufficient, as this give heterogeneous coating with separate acrylic and polyurethane domains.
 Instead, the starting chemicals for each plastic (monomers) are combined and partially polymerized to give an interpenetrating polymer network.
 Within this the polymer-chains are not chemically bonded to one another, but instead become entangled and interwoven and as they form.
 This is possible because they polymerize in different ways, which are incompatible with each other.
 Polyurethane is formed by step growth polymerization involving polycondensation, whereas acrylic is formed by chain growth polymerization featuring free radicals.
 The resulting product is homogeneous and tough, with superior properties to the individual plastics.